Nobel Peace Prize Ceremony

 Ice Climbing Festival

 Rjukan, February.
 There are many waterfalls in Telemark, and come winter these turn into huge ice walls clinging to the mountain side, much to the delight of local climbers.
 As it happens Rjukan boasts the world's tightest concentration of frozen waterfalls (more than 170 within a radius of 12 miles), making it the perfect place for such a festival.
 Guided climbs, lectures, clinics and more.
 All welcome, from beginners to professional climbers.
-Ice Climbing Festival.
+Dates yet to be announced.
+Read more about Ice Climbing Festival.

 Ice Music Festival